karner/Durgod-Hades-German/README.md

 This method was tested with the standard US keyboard layout, possibly there are differences when using a different layout.

+## Known issue
+As this uses the numpad, on Windows Numlock needs to be on for this to work properly.
+If pressing the buttons results in cursor movement or other unexpected behavior which might be related to the numpad acting as cursor keys.
+The state of numpad on boot can be set in the BIOS, or in the registry editor using the InitialKeyboardIndicators value.
+Please make sure you know what you do when manipulating registry values.
+For me setting the value to 2 for all users solved the issue, but watch out, it might be different for you.
+(Or put differently: You're on your own on this path, as stated below: ...NO LIABILITY FOR ANY CLAIM, DAMAGES...)

 # License (MIT)
 Copyright 2021 Mathias Karner